ranczlab/vestibular_vr_pipeline/README.md

 The code mainly relies on <a href=https://github.com/harp-tech/harp-python>harp-python</a> and <a href=https://github.com/SainsburyWellcomeCentre/aeon_mecha>aeon_mecha</a> packages.
 The proposed setup is to first create an Anaconda environment for _aeon\_mecha_, install it and then install _harp-python_ inside of this same environment.
 Optional packages required by some of the example Jupyter notebooks, but not essential for the main pipeline, are cv2, ffmpeg.

 ## EASY WAY
 Use the environment_macOS.yml file to create a new anaconda environment (will be named **aeon**).
-This file will set up all packages currently used on macOS for processing.
+This file will set up all packages currently used on macOS for processing (but should work on Linux as well, not tested).
 ```
-conda env create -f environment.yml
+conda env create -f environment_macOS.yml
 ```

 ## THE OTHER WAY